Anchorsify/Anchorsify.github.io/_summons/Salamander.md

 When the chameleon is fleeing (see "Terms of Contract"), it has a +5 bonus to dodge, cannot be stunned, reduces all immobilization penalties by 3, and moves at full speed when in Camouflage.

 **Large**
 Given the chameleon's size, it can make melee attacks at a range of up to 5 yards.
+Against anyone who is not Large or larger in size, its physical damage bonus is doubled (meaning all ninja except those with the Large Unique, Akimichi in Baika X = 6+, or Summons with the Large, Huge, or Titanic attributes).
+They halve any knockback effects.

+**Might of the Meek**
+Chameleons, while cautious creatures (despite their size), are crafty enough to keep pace with their summoners through careful observation.
+Whenever you summon a Chameleon, subtract the minimum XP required to summon it (2500 XP) from your Earned XP: that is the X value to determine what bonuses, if any, it gets from the following modifiers.
+X has a maximum of 2500.
+ + ( X/50 ) * 10 to Vitality
+ + ( X/200 ) to Accuracy, Defensive rolls, Skill rolls, and Genjutsu rolls
+ + ( X/50 ) * 0.1 to Damage Bonuses
+ + ( X/100 ) * 0.1 to Movement Speed

+In all cases, you round down.
+The bonus to skill rolls only applies to skills the summon has listed.

 **Tireless**
 Chameleons do not need to make Stamina or Chakra Exhaustion rolls when they act.
 If forced to by an outside force (such as Suffocation), they have +10 to their rolls.

 ###### 4. Abilities
 **Standard Actions**
-This Summon may use Dodge, Move, and Block as described in the Combat chapter of the PHB without spending any of the summoner's AP.
+This Summon may use the Block, Dodge, Hide, Move, and Search actions as described in the Combat chapter of the PHB without spending any of the summoner's AP.

 **Camouflage** *(Speed 20, 10 AP)*
 The chameleon blends into its surroundings, turning almost completely invisible.
 While camouflaged it can move at only half its normal speed, and is in Stealth 2.
 A camouflaged chameleon can Hide as a Speed 10 (5 AP) action, even if the normal requirements for hiding are not met.
 When rolling for stealth, and dodging in camouflage, the chameleon rolls 2d20.takeHighest(1) rather than 1d20.

 **Swat** *(Speed 8, 5 AP)*
 Using one is its legs or tail, the Chameleon swings at an enemy as a last resort to get them away.
-This inflicts 8d10 Blunt damage and counts as a basic unarmed attack, which knocks whoever was hit 3d6 yards away and.
+This inflicts 8d10 Blunt damage and counts as a basic unarmed attack, which knocks whoever was hit 3d6 yards away.

 **Tongue Lash** *(Speed 10, 8 AP)*
 Spitting out its tongue in a frog-like fashion, the chameleon lashes out and smacks a target with blinding speed.
-This inflicts 6d6 Blunt damage, a Stun 5, and trips anyone who doesn't pass an Athletics roll against the chameleon's.
+This inflicts 12d6 Blunt damage, a Stun 5, and trips anyone who doesn't pass an Athletics roll against the chameleon's.
 Used against any form of bug or insects (including Aburame swarms and Spider summons) this attack inflicts double damage.
 This attack has a 20 yard range.

 **Wrap-Up** *(Speed 15, 10 AP)*
 The chameleon attempts to capture and enemy with its tongue.
 This attack has a 20 yard range.
 If this hits, the opponent has an Immobilize penalty of 1 for every point their defense failed by (if their dodge was a 31 against the chameleon's 35 accuracy, they'd be at Immobilize -4).